 European plant health policy is one of the major policy dossiers for Europatat.
-The associa¬tion is supporting the free trade of seed and ware potatoes with respect of the plant health legislation, which intends to prevent or eradicate the presence of a number of harmful organisms such as Ralstonia, Clavibacter, Synchitrium, Globodera, Colorado beetle and others.
+The association is supporting the free trade of seed and ware potatoes with respect of the plant health legislation, which intends to prevent or eradicate the presence of a number of harmful organisms such as Ralstonia, Clavibacter, Synchitrium, Globodera, Colorado beetle and others.

 Regulation 2016/2031/EU on protective measures against pests of plants will come into force on 14 December 2019.
-In the meantime, many Implementing and Delegates acts will have to be adopted to provide the practical details of the new rules.
+In the meantime, many Implementing and Delegated acts of high relevance for the potato sector have been and will be adopted to provide the practical details of the new rules.
 A number of implementing and delegated have been already published in the past months, notably:

-Regulation 2017/625/EU on official controls and other official activities performed to ensure the application of food and feed law, rules on animal health and welfare, plant health and plant protection products, was published in the Official Journal of the European Union on 7 April 2017 and entered into force 20 days after its publication, on 27 April 2017.
-The rules will be gradually phased in, to give EU coun¬tries and industry the time to adapt.
+Regulation 2017/625/EU on official controls and other official activities performed to ensure the application of food and feed law, rules on animal health and welfare, plant health and plant protec- tion products, entered into force on 27 April 2017.
+The rules will be gradually phased in, to give EU countries and industry the time to adapt.
 For the majority of the rules the application date is 14 December 2019.
-A number of implementing and delegated acts will have to be adopted.

 In the coming months Europatat, in coordination with its members, will accentuate its actions on these dossiers to defend the interest of the sector, through the monitoring of all new developments, as well as by proving direct input to the European Commis- sion in bilateral as well as public meetings (particularly DG SANTE’s Advisory Group on the Food Chain on Plant Health), or in written via official consultations.